Best Books for Quitting Smoking

 The Approach

 Allen Carr’s method is the most famous cessation book in the world, with over 40 million copies sold and translations in 50+ languages.
 The core thesis: smoking provides no genuine benefit, and you do not need willpower to quit because there is nothing to “give up.”
-Carr argues that the pleasure of smoking is an illusion — each cigarette merely relieves the withdrawal created by the previous one.
+Carr argues that the pleasure of smoking is an illusion, since each cigarette merely relieves the withdrawal created by the previous one.

 The book walks you through a systematic dismantling of every perceived benefit of smoking (stress relief, concentration, enjoyment, social bonding) and reframes quitting as an escape from a trap rather than a sacrifice.